 |Quantity||Special case: has system and code elements for carrying a code for the type of unit|

-The set of coded values that is allowed to be used in an element of one of these 4 data types is known as a "value set".
-Anywhere these data types are used, the specification "binds" a value set to the element.
+The set of coded values that is allowed in an element is known as a "value set".
+Anywhere these four data types are used, the specification "binds" a value set to the element.

 The difference between a code system and a value set is an important distinction that is easily missed by implementers, since the difference is often overlooked in system design.
 For instance, it's not unusual to see an application table that is a mixed list of codes, containing some LOINC codes and also some additional in-house codes.
 Quite often, there is no explicit differentiation between them; only the fact that a code happens to look like a LOINC code betrays its origin.